FAQs

 Basic obedience training is a great way to foster communication with adult dogs.
 Dogs who have already learned the basics can benefit from more advanced, real-world training with distance, duration & distraction.

-Group classes can be a great, budget-friendly option for learning basic commands.
+• Group training classes can be a great, budget-friendly option for learning basic commands.
 A group environment is perfect for proofing cues with real-world distractions.

-However, for dogs who feel nervous, fearful, or apprehensive about other dogs or people, group lessons can be overwhelming.
-For reactive dogs, group environments can be triggering.
+However, for dogs who feel nervous, fearful, or apprehensive about other dogs or people, group classes can be overwhelming.
+For reactive dogs, group environments can be triggering & send them over threshold.
 1-on-1 private sessions in your home provide a safe, comfortable environment for these dogs to learn.
-You & your dog receive undivided attention & a custom training plan based on your individual needs & goals.
+You & your dog receive undivided attention, 1-on-1 coaching & a custom training plan based on your individual needs & training goals.

 For young puppies, private in-home sessions offer a head start on training & socialization before they’re fully vaccinated.
-Private sessions also allow us to find solutions for problems specific to your home environment, such as potty training, chewing, pen or crate training & introducing puppy to other pets or family members.
+Private sessions also allow us to tailor solutions for problems specific to your home environment, such as potty training, chewing, pen or crate training, leash walking in your neighborhood & introducing puppy to other pets or family members.

-Click here to see all private training options in the Kansas City metro.
+Click here to see all private training options in Los Angeles.

 If your pet insurance policy covers behavioral training, WuFF Dog Training can provide you with letters outlining proof of certification, your dog’s behavior modification plan & any updates as needed.